taboola/react-mint/README.md

 The theme that will get applied to the tooltip from the nearest TooltipPortal.
 Read the TooltipPortal props for more information on theming

-**portalId** : string (default: tooltip-portal)
+**portalId** : string (default: null)

 The element ID of the DOM element you want your tooltip to be rendered at.
-If using a TooltipPortal, this will be automatically generated for you, otherwise you will need a DOM element as an ancestor to this tooltip with an ID matching portalId
+If using a TooltipPortal, this will be automatically generated for you, otherwise you will need a DOM element as an ancestor to this tooltip with an ID matching portalId.
+If there is no TooltipPortal and this prop is not provided then the tooltip will switch to inline mode

 **scrollRef** : React ref (default: undefined)